mbuczko/revolt/README.md

     {:defunkt.foo/bar {:bazz 1}}

-Each plugin gets a _context_ during activation phase.
+Each plugin gets a _session context_ during activation phase.
 Context contains all the crucial stuff that most of plugins base on:

 ```clojure
     (defprotocol SessionContext